 We are a clinical-stage pharmaceutical company focused on the discovery, development and subsequent commercialization of novel, first-in-class drugs directed against nuclear transport and related targets for the treatment of cancer and other major diseases.
 Our scientific expertise is focused on understanding the regulation of intracellular communication between the nucleus and the cytoplasm.
-We have discovered and are developing wholly-owned, novel, small molecule Selective Inhibitor of Nuclear Export, or SINETM, compounds that inhibit the nuclear export protein XPO1.
+We have discovered and are developing whollyowned, novel, small molecule Selective Inhibitor of Nuclear Export (SINE) compounds that inhibit the nuclear export protein exportin 1 (XPO1).
 These SINE compounds represent a new class of drug candidates with a novel mechanism of action that have the potential to treat a variety of diseases in areas of unmet medical need.
 Our SINE compounds were the first oral XPO1 inhibitors in clinical development.

-Our initial focus is on seeking the regulatory approval and commercialization of our lead drug candidate, selinexor (KPT-330), as an oral agent in cancer indications with significant unmet clinical need, initially for hematologic malignancies.
+Our focus is on seeking the regulatory approval and commercialization of our lead drug candidate, selinexor (KPT-330), as an oral agent in cancer indications with significant unmet clinical need, initially for hematologic malignancies.
 We then plan to seek additional approvals for the use of selinexor in combination therapies to expand the patient populations that are eligible for selinexor, as well as to move selinexor towards front-line cancer therapy.
 We are also advancing the clinical development of selinexor in multiple solid tumor indications.
-To date, over 2,100 patients have been treated with oral selinexor in company- and investigator-sponsored clinical trials in advanced hematologic malignancies and solid tumors.
-Selinexor is currently being evaluated in several mid- and later-stage clinical trials, including, among others, the pivotal, randomized Phase 3 BOSTON (Bortezomib, Selinexor and Dexamethasone) study in multiple myeloma, the Phase 2b STORM (Selinexor Treatment of Refractory Myeloma) study in multiple myeloma, the Phase 1b/2 STOMP (Selinexor and Backbone Treatments of Multiple Myeloma Patients) study in combination with backbone therapies in multiple myeloma, the Phase 2b SADAL (Selinexor Against Diffuse Aggressive Lymphoma) study in diffuse large B-cell lymphoma (DLBCL), and the Phase 2/3 SEAL (Selinexor in Advanced Liposarcoma) study in the second half of 2018, topline data from the BOSTON study in 2019 and topline data from the Phase 3 portion of the SEAL study by the end of 2019.
-We are also preparing to establish the commercial infrastructure to support a potential launch of selinexor in North America and Western Europe.
-We have devoted substantially all of our efforts to research and development.
-It may be several years, if ever, before we have a drug candidate ready for commercialization for the treatment of human disease.
-To date, we have financed our operations principally through private placements of our preferred stock and proceeds from
+To date, over 2,800 patients have been treated with oral selinexor in company- and investigator-sponsored clinical trials in advanced hematologic malignancies and solid tumors.
+Clinical trials evaluating selinexor include the Phase 2b STORM (Selinexor Treatment of Refractory Myeloma) study in multiple myeloma, the Phase 1b/2 STOMP (Selinexor and Backbone Treatments of Multiple Myeloma Patients) study in combination with standard therapies in multiple myeloma, the Phase 2b SADAL (Selinexor Against Diffuse Aggressive Lymphoma) study in diffuse large B-cell lymphoma (DLBCL), the pivotal, randomized Phase 3 BOSTON (Bortezomib, Selinexor and Dexamethasone) study in multiple myeloma, and the Phase 2/3 SEAL (Selinexor in Advanced Liposarcoma) study in liposarcoma.